BriggsOkiotor/My-Data-Analysis-portfolio/README.md

 Reporting/ Dashboard

+### Experience/ Project details include;

-ETL: Export (get) data from sharepoint, SQL server and excel workbook using the ETL functionality of Power Bi, cleaning/preparing the data for exploratory analysis, reporting and dashboard visualization.
+* ETL: Export (get) data from sharepoint, SQL server and excel workbook using the ETL functionality of Power Bi, cleaning/preparing the data for exploratory analysis, reporting and dashboard visualization.

-Visualization/ Report Marketing metrics: (Marketing metrics / report on Power BI desktop with source data from Sql database and sharepoint)
-Exploring the data to create an actionable, insightful report visualization/ dashboard with a solid look and feel experience matched up with swift buttons and bookmarks.

 Power BI service: (Publish the report to my workspace in power bi service creating dashboard board with relevant KPI’s)

-### Experience/ Project details include;

 * Modeling
-(I was able to create a sample business model for XYZ Super store from scratch to finish using Excel and SqlDBM.)
+(Created a relationship model/schemars with relevant joins)

 * Visualization/ Report Marketing metrics.
 *  (Marketing metrics / report on Power BI desktop with source data from Sql database and sharepoint)